wso2-attic/ballerina-integrator/README.md

 }
 ```

-- You can implement the business logic of each resource as per your requirements.
-For simplicity, we have used an in-memory map to keep all the order details.
-You can find the full source code of the order management service below.
-In addition to the order processing logic, we have also manipulated some HTTP status codes and headers whenever required.
+- You can implement the business logic of each resource depending on your requirements.
+For simplicity, you can use an in-memory map to keep all the order details.
+  Following is the full source code of the order management service.
+Here, you will see how certain HTTP status codes and headers are manipulated whenever required in addition to the order processing logic.

 ##### order_mgt_service.bal